open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 image      v6.2.0           ociImage external
 ```

-Now our component is ready to ship.
-In the next section we shall examine how to securely transfer our component to a remote repository.
+Now our component is ready to be shipped.
+In the next section, we shall examine how to securely transfer our component to a remote repository.

 ## Shipping the component

-To deliver our component we have a number of options.
-In this introductory guide will we deliver a component to an OCI repository.
+To deliver our component, we have a number of options.
+In this introductory guide, will we deliver the component to an OCI repository.
 The OCM cli will pickup credentials from the default docker credentials chain, so we can get started by logging into our registry of choice (in this case GitHub container registry, `ghcr.io`):

 `echo $GITHUB_PAT_TOKEN | docker login ghcr.io -u $GITHUB_USER --password-from-stdin`

 ### Signing

-To ensure our component is securely delivered we can use OCM's signing features.
-To get started quickly, OCM cli can generate signing keys for us (wwe can also bring our own):
+To ensure our component is securely delivered, we can use OCM's signing features.
+To get started quickly, OCM cli can generate signing keys for us (but we could also bring our own):

 `ocm create rsakeypair`